Cover Letter Format: Examples & Tips

 Alignment

-Your text should be left-justified throughout your cover letter.
+Your text should be left-aligned throughout your cover letter.
 The one exception to this might be your cover letter header, depending on the template you’re using.

 File Format